rjwalls/CS4401-notes/2019-03-22-basics_formatstrings.md

 author: Juan Luis Herrero Estrada
 ---

+Buffer overflows are not the only programming error that an attacker can leverage to exploit binaries.
+In these notes, we introduce the concept of **string format vulnerabilities** and describe how they can be used to both leak information from memory and modify *arbitrary* locations with *arbitrary* values.
+In short, string format vulnerabilities offer opportunities beyond what is possible for a simple buffer overflow.

 One of the most common functions used in c is `printf`.
 In introductory Systems courses we learn how to read input from a file or stdin, perform some string manipulation, and display the result on the command line using `printf`.
 Most